 A prepared concrete or slabbed foundation is ideal.
-Check measurements first as our 8ft x 6ft greenhouse is a few inches larger, and will not fit on an 8ft x 6ft foundation!
+Check measurements first as, for example, a 8ft x 6ft greenhouse may be a few inches larger, and will not fit on an 8ft x 6ft foundation!
 See below for alternatives.

 Soil or turf is definitely not sufficient for a greenhouse foundation.

 Yes, make sure you put the frame together loosely, then go around it progressively tightening up, as if you were tightening the nuts on a car wheel.
 Glaze the roof first (both sides) before glazing the sides and ends.
 Use gloves!

 Gardensite can quote to erect greenhouses bought from them in certain parts of the country.

 Gardensite offer a 12 month guarantee on the aluminium structure, we also have a full after sales support system that will resolve any problems.
 Furthermore we have been selling greenhouses for over 60 years and have a showsite in Birmingham, displaying a selection of greenhouses.
 Gardensite are not an internet only company that simply buys and sells, with little or no knowledge.
 We sell with confidence so you can buy with confidence.

 Gardensite use a specialist company that will telephone prior to arrange delivery.
 You cannot send glass by a standard parcel carrier.
 The unit will be delivered to your door.
 The glass is pre-packed and then shrink wrapped into manageable packs, please lift with caution and use gloves.
 The unit is packed separately, and the base is packed separately.